joshraiborde/sinatra-portfolio-web-app/README.md

-This is an app for Daily Devotions that can allow users to log in, sign up, and create devotional entries.
-Users should be able to edit and delete thier own devotional entries.
+This is an app for Daily Devotions that can allow users to sign up, log in and create devotional entries.
+Users should be able to edit and delete thier own devotional entries while aslo be able to only view other users devotional entries.

+To try it out, clone this repo.

+in the terminal, type in:
+bundle install

+in the terminal, type in:
+shotgun

+open up a browser and navigate to: localhost:9393

 LICENSE